 How to use a wine thermometer?

-You don't have to wait until the last minute to measure your bottle temperature.
-If the bottle is too cold, there's not much you can do to cool it.
-We advise you to use a thermometer as soon as you take the wine out of the cellar.
+You don't need to wait until the last minute to measure the temperature of your bottle .
+If the bottle is too cold, there's not much you can do to cool it down.
+We advise you to use a thermometer as soon as you remove the wine from the cellar.
 Be careful if you have to open the bottle with a thermometer.

-Don't expect too much in case there is a temperature deviation.
-Once you see the results on the tool dial, it's up to you.
-Place the white wine in an ice bucket for a few minutes to bring it to the optimum temperature.
+Don't wait too long either in case there is a temperature difference.
+Once you see the results on the tool's dial, it's up to you.
+Place the white wine in an ice bucket for a few minutes to bring it to the optimal temperature.

-Your red wine is too cold?
-It is out of the question to expose it to a heat source, or worse, to put it in the microwave.
+Is your red wine too cold?
+There is no question of exposing it to a heat source, or worse, putting it in the microwave.
 Subject to alteration.
-Prefer a warm water bath where the wine does not risk anything.
+Prefer a bath in lukewarm water where there is no risk.

 All wines have an ideal temperature

-Sure, wine styles also make a difference if you don't serve red wine at the same temperature as champagne.
-White wines with acidity and minerality like Sancerre and Chablis should be drunk around 8°C, but great whites should be drunk around 8°C. Burgundy is best at 12°C. Beaujolais crus and red wines from the Loire Valley must be served at 16°C, while the great wines from Bordeaux and the Rhone Valley must be served at least twice.
+Of course, wine styles also make a difference if you don't serve red wine at the same temperature as champagne.
+White wines with acidity and minerality like Sancerre and Chablis are drunk around 8°C, but great whites are drunk around 8°C. Burgundy is best at 12°C. Beaujolais vintages and red wines from the Loire Valley must be served at 16°C, while great wines from Bordeaux and the Rhône Valley must be served at least twice.

-Are you hesitating between several thermometers to take your temperature measurements?
+Are you hesitating between several thermometers to monitor the temperature?

-Whether you are a professional or an individual, you will have no difficulty finding high quality measuring equipment in our catalog.
-If you can't make a choice, you can of course contact our specialists: we are here to help you equip yourself with a thermometer that will not disappoint you.
+You will have no difficulty in finding high quality measuring equipment in our catalog.
+If you can't make a choice, you can of course contact our specialists: we are here to help you equip yourself with a kitchen thermometer that will not disappoint you.